-The Company will complete the Business Combination with a single target business rather than with multiple target businesses.
+The company has formulated guidelines for selecting and evaluating prospective target businesses, see Proposed Business.
+Although the Company explicitly retains the flexibility to propose to its Shareholders a Business Combination with a target business that does not meet one or more of the criteria set out in these guidelines (including that the Company will seek to acquire a minority stake in a single target business), the Company intends to complete the Business Combination with a single target business rather than with multiple target businesses.
 Accordingly, the prospects of the Company's success after the Business Combination will depend solely on the performance of a single business.
 A consequence of this is that returns for Shareholders may be adversely affected if growth in the value of the target business is not achieved or if the value of the target business or any of its material assets subsequently is written down.
 Accordingly, the risk of investing in the Company could be greater than investing in an entity which owns or operates a range of businesses in a range of sectors.
 The Company's future performance and ability to achieve positive returns for Shareholders would therefore be solely dependent on the subsequent performance of the target business.
 There can be no assurance that the Company will be able to propose effective operational and restructuring strategies for any target business in which the Company acquires a stake and, to the extent that such strategies are proposed, there can be no assurance they will be implemented effectively.

-There is no assurance that the Company will identify suitable Business Combination opportunities by the Business Combination Deadline, which could result in a loss of the Ordinary Shareholders' investment
+There is no assurance that the Company will identify suitable Business Combination opportunities by the Business Combination Deadline, which could result in a loss of part of the Ordinary Shareholders' investment

 The success of the Company's business strategy is dependent on its ability to identify sufficient suitable Business Combination opportunities.
-The Company cannot estimate how long it will take to identify suitable Business Combination opportunities or whether it will be able to identify any suitable Business Combination opportunities at all by the Business Combination Deadline.
+The Company believes it is appropriately prepared to find a suitable Business Combination opportunity, see Proposed Business - Strengths and Investment Highlights.
+However, the Company cannot estimate how long it will take to identify suitable Business Combination opportunities or whether it will be able to identify any suitable Business Combination opportunities at all by the Business Combination Deadline.
 If the Company fails to complete a proposed Business Combination, it may be left with substantial unrecovered transaction costs, potentially including substantial break fees, legal costs or other expenses.
 Furthermore, even if an agreement is reached relating to a target business, the Company may fail to complete such Business Combination for reasons beyond its control.
 Any such event will result in a loss to the Company of the related costs incurred, which could materially adversely affect subsequent attempts to identify and acquire a stake in another target business.
-Such loss may also trigger the Escape Hatch which will expose Ordinary Shareholders to the risk of losing 1% of their investment.